 Hi, I’m Rebecca Larson, host of the Tudors Dynasty Podcast and owner of both TudorsDynasty.com and HistoryLair.com.
-I am a Tudor historian who prefers to focus on Thomas Seymour and the Seymour family.
+I am a Tudor historian whose focus is Sir Thomas Seymour and the Seymour family.

 I’m always looking for new research materials, or lectures I can watch/listen to, and love a good thesis find online.
 Continually learning about different aspects of the Tudor dynasty has aided in my overall knowledge of the era.
 I love the Tudors, but I honestly love all aspects of history, in general.